Extension of vector-valued functions and sequence space representation: Introduction

-In \cite{Gramsch1977} Gramsch also derived extension results for a large class of Fr\'{e}chet-Montel spaces $\FV$ in the case that $\Lambda$ is a special set of uniqueness, $E$ sequentially complete and $G$ strongly dense in $E'$ (see \cite[3.3 Satz, p.\ 228-229]{Gramsch1977}).
-He applied it to the space of holomorphic functions and Grosse-Erdmann \cite{grosse-erdmann2004} expanded this result by the case of $E$ being $B_{r}$-complete and $G$ only a weak$^{\star}$-dense subspace of $E'$.
-In a series of papers \cite{jorda2005}, \cite{B/F/J}, \cite{F/J}, \cite{F/J/W}, \cite{jorda2013} these results were generalised and improved by Bonet, Frerick, Jord\'{a} and Wengenroth who used \eqref{eq:intro} to obtain extensions for vector-valued functions via extensions of linear operators.
+In \cite{Gramsch1977} Gramsch also derived extension results for a large class of Fr\'{e}chet-Montel spaces $\F$ in the case that $\Lambda$ is a special set of uniqueness, $E$ sequentially complete and $G$ strongly dense in $E'$ (see \cite[3.3 Satz, p.\ 228-229]{Gramsch1977}).
+He applied it to the space of holomorphic functions and Grosse-Erdmann \cite{grosse-erdmann2004} expanded this result by the case of $E$ being $B_{r}$-complete and $G$ only a weak$^{\star}$-dense subspace of $E'$ (see \cite[Theorem 2, p.\ 401]{grosse-erdmann2004} and \cite[Remark 2 (a), p.\ 406]{grosse-erdmann2004}).
+In a series of papers \cite{B/F/J}, \cite{F/J}, \cite{F/J/W}, \cite{jorda2005}, \cite{jorda2013} these results were generalised and improved by Bonet, Frerick, Jord\'{a} and Wengenroth who used \eqref{eq:intro} to obtain extensions for vector-valued functions via extensions of linear operators.
 In \cite{jorda2005}, \cite{jorda2013} by Jord\'{a} for holomorphic functions on a domain (i.e.\ open and connected) $\Omega\subset\C$ and weighted holomorphic functions on a domain $\Omega$ in a Banach space.
-In \cite{B/F/J} by Bonet, Frerick and Jord\'{a} for closed subsheaves $\FV$ of the sheaf of smooth functions $\mathcal{C}^{\infty}(\Omega)$ on a domain $\Omega\subset\R^{d}$.
+In \cite{B/F/J} by Bonet, Frerick and Jord\'{a} for closed subsheaves $\F$ of the sheaf of smooth functions $\mathcal{C}^{\infty}(\Omega)$ on a domain $\Omega\subset\R^{d}$.
 Their results implied some consequences on the work of Bierstedt and Holtmanns \cite{Bierstedt2003} as well.
-Further, in \cite{F/J} by Frerick and Jord\'{a} for closed subsheaves $\FV$ of smooth functions on a domain $\Omega\subset\R^{d}$ which are closed in the sheaf $\mathcal{C}(\Omega)$ of continuous functions and in \cite{F/J/W} by the first two authors and Wengenroth in the case that $\FV$ is the space of bounded functions in the kernel of a hypoelliptic partial differential operator, in particular, the spaces of bounded holomorphic or harmonic functions.
+Further, in \cite{F/J} by Frerick and Jord\'{a} for closed subsheaves $\F$ of smooth functions on a domain $\Omega\subset\R^{d}$ which are closed in the sheaf $\mathcal{C}(\Omega)$ of continuous functions and in \cite{F/J/W} by the first two authors and Wengenroth in the case that $\F$ is the space of bounded functions in the kernel of a hypoelliptic linear partial differential operator, in particular, the spaces of bounded holomorphic or harmonic functions.
+The results of \cite{F/J/W} are not used in the present paper but will be treated separately and extended in \cite{kruse2019_3}.

-In this paper we present a unified approach to the extension problem for a large class of function spaces.
-It bases on the representation of $\FVE$ as sections of domains and kernels of linear operators $T^{E}$ on $E^{\Omega}$ which was introduced in \cite{kruse2017}.
-Spaces of this form cover many examples of functions spaces like the ones we already mentioned.
-In \cite{kruse2017} a sufficient condition on the interplay of the pairs of operators $(T^{E},T^{\mathbb{K}})$ and the map $S$ in \eqref{eq:intro} was derived such that $S$ becomes a linear topological isomorphism into (see \prettyref{thm:S_iso_into}).
-This condition is used in the present paper to obtain generalisations of the mentioned results and an application to Fourier expansions in the Schwartz space of rapidely decreasing smooth functions is shown (see \prettyref{cor:Fourier_Schwartz}).